Living in Spain

 Practical Checklist & Resources

 Navigating Spain’s tax rules can be complex, and legislation changes regularly.
-Staying informed about residency requirements, reporting obligations, and tax rates is essential to ensure compliance and make the most of available planning opportunities.
-Regularly reviewing your financial position with a professional adviser can prevent surprises and help you make timely, informed decisions.
+Staying informed about residency requirements, reporting obligations and tax rates is essential.

-Key Steps for Expats:
+Key Steps for Expats

 - Confirm Spanish tax residency status

-- Declare foreign assets (including crypto)
+- Declare foreign assets, including crypto

-- Review income, capital gains, and wealth taxes
+- Review income, capital gains and wealth taxes

-- Evaluate pension options (UK and local)
+- Evaluate UK pension options

 - Check double tax treaty implications